Patrick Beach: Melbourne City

 Beach signed for Melbourne City on 23 June 2023 on a three-year deal, and was benched for the entire 2023–24 A-League Men campaign.
 In the next season in 2024–25, he made his professional debut with Melbourne City on 19 October 2024 starting and keeping a clean sheet against the Newcastle Jets in a 1–0 win, earning him the Man of the Match on debut.
 Manager Aurelio Vidmar explained the decision to start Beach ahead of regular goalkeeper Jamie Young by saying that it was the time to give the younger player the opportunity.
 Beach played every minute of the season, leading to Young retiring in February 2025.
-Beach finished the 2024-25 A-League season playing all 29 games for Melbourne City, with 13 clean sheets.
+Beach finished the 2024–25 A-League season playing all 29 games for Melbourne City, with 13 clean sheets.

+Troyes

+On 19 July 2026, Beach signed a five-year contract with Troyes in the French top tier.
+Beach made his Ligue 1 debut in the opening round of the 2026–27 season, keeping a clean sheet in a 0–0 draw with Paris FC.

 International career

 Beach was called up to represent the Australia U23 at the 2024 AFC U-23 Asian Cup donning caps in all three group games.
 He was then called up to the Australia U-23s for the Pacific Aus Sports Football Series in October 2024.

-Beach is the current Captain of the Mens U-23 Australian Team.
-Beach was recently called up by Australian Mens team coach Tony Popovic as a train on player during the 2025 Socceroo's training camp in Sydney.
-Beach received a call up to the Australian Mens Team in November 2025 for two friendly games against Venezuela and Colombia, both games played in the USA.
-Beach became Socceroo number #654 making his starting debut in the game against Venezuela on November 14th, 2025, at Shell Stadium, Houston Texas.
-The game finishing in a 0-1 loss to the Socceroos.
-Beach played a crucial role in the game, making numerous important reflex saves, minimising the final score for his team.
-Beach on debut was named Player of the Match by Football Australia.
+Beach was called up by Australian men's team coach Tony Popovic as a training player during the 2025 camp in Sydney.
+He received a call-up to the team in November 2025 for two friendly games against Venezuela and Colombia in the United States.
+He became Socceroo number #654 by starting in the game against Venezuela on 14 November at Shell Stadium, Houston, a 0–1 loss.
+Beach was named Player of the Match by Football Australia.

+On 31 May 2026, Beach was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 13 June 2026, he started in 2026 FIFA World Cup opener for the Socceroos' against Turkey.
+He was selected ahead of more experienced goalkeepers Mathew Ryan and Paul Izzo, and confirmed to be the youngest starting goalkeeper of the tournament.
+He made eight saves during the match, keeping a clean sheet in a 2–0 victory.

+On 4 July 2026, Beach was substituted out for the penalty shootout for Mathew Ryan as Australia lost to Egypt.

+Personal life

+On 26 June 2026, in the midst of Australia's 2026 FIFA World Cup campaign, the City of Port Philip temporarily renamed St Kilda Beach as Patrick Beach in honour of his performance at the tournament.